picoCTF/start-problem-dev/README.md

     - `$ mkdir cmgr`
     - `$ mkdir deploy`
     - `$ mkdir cmgr/artifacts`
-  - Next, we set some cmgr enviroment variables in a persistent place.
+  - Next, we set some cmgr enviroment variables in a persistent place
     - `$ echo "export CMGR_DB='/challenges/cmgr/cmgr.db'" >> ~/.bashrc`
       - This file is cmgr's SQLite database.
 It contains everything cmgr knows about your challenges.
 If cmgr gets in a bad state, you can delete this